peppelin/slack-app/README.md

 # Slack app IT
 >Slack app for managing IT stuff

-Small [Flask](http://flask.pocoo.org/) application built in dokcer and integrated in Slack.
+Small [Flask](http://flask.pocoo.org/) application built in docker and integrated in Slack.
 Using slash commands, you can query the API and request stuff.

 ## Requeriments
 * Docker